terrianx/freshtea/README.md

 # FreshTea Website - [Link to Website](https://yu-xiao-boba-shop.netlify.app/)
 A website created to practice HTML, CSS, and JS and learn new frontend skills.
-I began in July 2020 with HTML and CSS.
-Later in July 2021 I added JS to improve functionality and interactivity.
+I began with HTML and CSS to create a static page.
+Later I learned and added JS to improve functionality and interactivity.
 Hosted by [Netlify](https://www.netlify.com/).

 ## What I Learned
 ### 1. HTML